osocra/boms/README.md

 |  Cashew   |  Resveratrol  |           |          | Coconut Sugar  | Varies             | Dark      | Resveratrol       |[22021323](2022/02/13/23)|

 ## Naming Convention:
 > Start from the top to bottom.
-A simple example with only 71% Cacao from Equador is "Dark Equador".
+A simple example with only 71% Cacao from Equador is "Dark Ecuador".
 A more complex example is "Mylk Crème Rooibos Persimmon Truffle Marmalade"

 ### Cacao: